f44z/blog/content/posts/2021-21-03---Whitebox-methodology.md

 3. Sometimes it's also useful to observe interactions between application and system in. ex. [windows sysinternals](https://docs.microsoft.com/en-us/sysinternals/) Procmon and ProcessHacker can become handy.

 ## Understand the application
-Before starting to look for vulnerabilities, make sure you know how the application is structured and get yourself familiar with coding patterns.
-It can become easier when the application is based on some framework or uses well-known architecture like MVP.
-However, make sure to note all exceptions from standards, for example, look for places where database query is done without ORM or parts of the application that use custom code instead of framework capabilities.
-A debugger can be helpful in this step.
+Before starting to look for vulnerabilities, it's worth to know how the application is structured and understand used coding patterns.
+It can become easier if the application is based on some framework or uses well-known architecture like MVP.
+All exceptions from standards like places where database query is done without ORM or parts of the application that use custom code instead of framework capabilities, could be helpful in vulnerability search.
+Using debugger can make this step easier.

 In this phase I'm trying to answer the following questions:
 - What framework application uses?